Spoiled brat face – random girl on the internet, but I’m gonna try to get one of me…

 Oh goodness.
 How do I tell this part of the story without sounding selfish or spoiled or any bad adjectives?
 Well, I don’t know.
 Maybe I will sound like those things… I was hard to deal with when I was in the hospital.

-My parents seemed to be overly nervous about the whole thing, so it was easier to keep them in the dark as much as possible.
-Although, it was also hard to do that.
 My dad and I have a tendency to talk every day – which becomes harder when you’re in the hospital with beeping machines everywhere, yet you don’t want your dad to know that you are in said hospital.

 Obviously, I love my dad so much.
-But, some parents love/feel a need to protect their kids just a little too much.
+But, some parents feel a need to protect their kids just a little too much.
 Last time he dropped everything and came out to Boston – for nothing.
 I didn’t want him to feel pressured to miss work again.
 And I certainly didn’t want him sending anyone in his place.

 You should meet my grandma – she’s a big ball of worry.
-I love her to pieces, but she is absolutely the worst person to have around you if you want to zen out.
+I love her to pieces, but she is the worst person to have around you if you want to zen out.
 “Boston is dangerous.
 Working in entertainment is dangerous.
 Illness is dangerous.
 Everything is dangerous.”

-My dad was not happy when he found out that I was back in the hospital and neglected to let him know.
-But, I think he maybe got over it.
-My dad didn’t have enough time to get up to Massachusetts.
-No need to freak out, I am obviously totally fine (as I knew I would be).
-(Everything worked out for everybody, is how I like to think about it.)
+He didn’t have enough time to get up to Massachusetts once he did find out.
+No need to freak out, I’m obviously totally fine (as I knew I would be).
+Everything worked out for everybody, is how I like to think about it.
 (I like to talk about it nonchalantly, because I don’t want to allow myself to think that I actually hurt my dad’s feelings.)

 How exactly did my dad find out, you ask?
 Well, I had to have some kind of proxy person on the off-chance something went wrong.
-I called one of my great friends that I’d had since childhood, and asked if he’d be my person.
+I called one of my great friends whom I’ve known since childhood, and asked if he’d be my person.
 He said yes.
-Then instead of just being my person, he called my dad and narked on me!
-(He’s like a son to my dad, so I understand his allegiance.
-But still!)

 I think I had a number of tests that week.
-I don’t remember which tests I had or when they all took place, but I definitely remember running on treadmills at Mass Gen, and just generally having my heart looked at from every which way at some point, in some week.
+I don’t remember which tests I had, or when they all took place, but I definitely remember running on treadmills at Mass Gen, and just generally having my heart looked at from every which way at some point, in some week.
 The doctors were gonna be sure not to miss a thing.

-Speaking of tests -I think it was during this hospital stint that it happened.
-So, they put me on beta-blockers.
-After a few days of the nurses coming and watching me as I take my medicine (we all know how much I hate medicine), doctors put me on a treadmill.
-And I pushed.
-The doctors said we could stop, but I would not have it!
+The doctor said we could stop, but I would not have it!
 I could definitely run faster than the piddly speed at which they had me.
 Suddenly, I was sitting on the treadmill, and someone was helping me up.
-Apparently I had a “pre-syncopal” episode.
+Apparently I had a pre-syncopal episode.

 Aurora, you are SUCH an inspiring young woman!
 We “met” when you friended me on Facebook because I’m a theater guy — and I have always wondered who this beautiful and crazy woman was, so I read your blog.
 Every entry.
 Twice.
 I am stopped in my tracks when I hear of everything you’ve been through.
 I am impressed by your spirit of hope and faith.
 I am attracted to your positive attitude.
 There is so much more . . .